kubernetes-sigs/ingress-controller-conformance/README.md

 ## Running

-The `ingress-conformance-tests` tool embeds copies of the Kubernetes resources that are used in the conformance checks.
+The `ingress-controller-conformance` tool embeds copies of the Kubernetes resources that are used in the conformance checks.

 #### Help

 ```
-$ ./ingress-conformance-tests --help
+$ ./ingress-controller-conformance --help

-Usage of ./ingress-conformance-tests:
+Usage of ./ingress-controller-conformance:
   -format string                            Set godog format to use.
 Valid values are pretty and cucumber (default "pretty")
   -ingress-class string                     Sets the value of the annotation kubernetes.io/ingress.class in Ingress definitions (default "conformance")
   -no-colors                                Disable colors in godog output